Have You Been Injured on Someone Else’s Property?

 That brings us to our final point: always remember comparative fault laws.
 When the courts review your claim, they will analyze your actions just as much as the defendant’s, and if they feel you contributed to the accident in any way, you may be assigned a percentage of blame as well.
 Any percentage you are assigned will be deducted from your total settlement (15 percent blame = 15 percent reduction).
 So, if you were involved in an accident that was partly your fault, don’t fool yourself into thinking you will get away scot-free.

 These are not at all intended to scare away claimants, but rather just to explain some of the common pitfalls.
-At the end of the day, you’ll need an attorney to file a claim effectively, and so it never hurts to discuss these things beforehand, as transparency is a foundational aspect of every attorney-client relationship.
+At the end of the day, you’ll need an attorney to file a claim effectively, and so it never hurts to discuss these things beforehand, as transparency is a foundational aspect of every good attorney-client relationship.

 No obligation consultations are always free.

-Call Now: (702) 529-1011
+Call Now: (725) 900-9000

 We are available 24/7